manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 <p>Note that the replication of the write in question happens on all three nodes (2, 3, and 4) simultaneously, and not
 one-after-the-other.
-This detail is important because it explains why Cassandra is relatively optimistic regarding the to-disk-sync of a node’s commit log (see chapter “The node storage” for more on this).</p>
+This detail is important because it explains why Cassandra is relatively optimistic regarding the to-disk-sync of a node's commit log (see chapter “The node storage” for more on this).</p>

 <p>As said, the replica order is based on the logical structure of the cluster &#8211; the cluster sees itself as an ordered ring
 structure, where each node has a “neighbour” node that comes “after” it in the ring.</p>